acgessler/medea.js/Readme.md

 	viewport.Camera(cam);

 	// add a first-person-style camera controller (i.e. input handler).
-	// camera controllers are so called entities and can be attached to
+	// camera controllers are entities and can be attached to
 	// arbitrary nodes, not only cameras.
 	var cam_controller = medea.CreateCamController('fps');
 	cam.AddEntity(cam_controller);